Half of immigrant detainee deaths due to inadequate medical care, report finds

 "ICE has proven unable or unwilling to provide adequately for the health and safety of the people it detains," said Clara Long, a senior US researcher at Human Rights Watch in a statement.
 "The Trump administration's efforts to drastically expand the already-bloated immigration detention system will only put more people at risk."

-CNN contacted US Immigration and Customs Enforcement and has not received an immediate response.

-Since March 2010, 74 people have died in detention, but death reviews have only been released for 52 of them, the report says.
+The new report said that since March 2010, 74 people have died in detention, but death reviews have only been released for 52 of them.

 It also notes that death reviews do not represent detainee health care outcomes as a whole, but that the identification of these oversights points to "larger, systemic deficits in immigration detention facility health care."